Rokory/PSToolsAndSamples/README.md

 ### SQLUtility

 Cmdlets to download and install SQL Server 2019 Developer or Express editition, as well as connecting, querying and manipulating databases.
 Demonstrate the support of the -WhatIf parameter.
+Clone it from <https://github.com/Rokory/SQLUtility>.